pism/pism/doc/sphinx/climate_forcing/surface.rst

    - Part of the precipitation interpreted as rain is assumed to run off instantaneously and *does not* contribute to reported modeled runoff.

-   - Melt is prohibited if the air temperature is below a threshold, which can be set by :config:`surface.debm_simple.background_melting_temp`.
-This is to avoid melt rates from high insolation values and low albedo values, when it is too cold to actually melt.
+   - Melt is prohibited if the air temperature is below a threshold set by :config:`surface.debm_simple.background_melting_temp`.
+This is to avoid melt rates from high insolation values and low albedo values when it is too cold to actually melt.

    - When used with periodic climate data (air temperature and precipitation) that is read from a file (see section :ref:`sec-atmosphere-given`), use of